-Seven individual “function rooms” – including a conference and business center, and acres and acres of land to explore.
+Seven individual “function rooms” include a conference and business center, acres, and acres of land to explore.
 If you are traveling over to Germany for business.

 There’s even an 18-hole world-class golf course on the property for you to enjoy during your stay.